fboschetty/TSX-File-Downloader/README.md

 # TSX-File-Downloader
-Python script that allows searching and downloadingt of files from the TSX Supersites repository
+Python script that allows searching and downloading of files from the TSX Supersites repository

 Requires user to have made a free account with TSX Supersites at https://sso.eoc.dlr.de/supersites/